mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 1:02:39

-So, four important – and I told you three important, but, four important points.
+So, I told you three important points, but, four important points.

 First, belief.
 That is faith.